anil2k/yolov8-sam/README.md

-# Object Detection and Semantic Segmentation with YOLOv8 and SAM
+# Object Detection and Segmentation with YOLOv8 and SAM